On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 11

-Now you head for Midway Camp.
+Now, you will head for Midway Camp.
 This trail is somewhat tough, A rope will usually be used at certain points on this trail.
 The surroundings are quite remarkable and provide fantastic vistas of the beautiful snow-capped peaks.

 Day 12